twist0R/twist0R/README.md

 - 🤙 Hello!
-I'm Rafael and I'm a multi-language Programmer, more focused on FiveM and Web Developing
+I'm Rafael and I'm a  multi-language Programmer Amateur;

-- 💻 - Full-stack developer with solid web development experience and Lua Scripting Focus more on FiveM 🐌
+- 💻 - Full-stack developer with solid web development experience and Lua Scripting , Focus more on FiveM 🐌

 - 👦 - Pronouns : kurat/ANTUNES